 The “Cell Journal (yakhteh)” is a quarterly English publication of Royan Institute of Iran.
 The aim of the journal is to disseminate information through publishing the most recent scientific research studies on exclusively Cellular, Molecular and other related topics.
 Cell J, has been certified by Ministry of Culture and Islamic Guidance since 1999 and also accredited as a scientific and research journal by HBI (Health and Biomedical Information) Journal Accreditation Commission since 2000.
 This journal holds the membership of the Committee on Publication Ethics (COPE).

-The articles in the field of Fertility and Sterility can be considered for publications in Cell J. These articles are as below:
+The articles in the field of Cellular and Molecular can be considered for publications in Cell J. These articles are as below:

 A. Original articles